xiix0/scam/README.md

-As flies to wanton boys are we to the gods; they kill us for their sport.
+You never have to change anything you got up in the middle of the night to write.
-		-- Shakespeare, "King Lear"
+		-- Saul Bellow